silverwind/cidr-tools/README.md

   - `cidr` String: The CIDR of the network.
   - `version` Number: IP protocol version.
 Either `4` or `6`.
   - `prefix` String: The network prefix, e.g. `/64`.
-  - `start` BigInt: Start of the network.
+  - `start` BigInt: Start number of the network.
-  - `end` BigInt: Start of the network.
+  - `end` BigInt: End number of the network.

 ## Related